 13. You’ll probably see moose.

 If you’ve never seen a moose, moving to Maine is your chance to change that.
-Maine’s moose population is the highest of any state in the Lower 48 (Alaska has Maine beat).
+Maine’s moose population is the highest of any state in the lower 48 states.
 If you’re planning on doing a lot of walking and hiking in Maine, it’s a good idea to learn some basic moose safety.

 14. Maine wants you to move there.